HeydoubleU/Pyfrost/README.md

 WARNING: The module is initialized without exception handling.
 An error would cause Maya to crash on the first pyfrost node evaluation.
 ___
+## Missing/Feature Goals
+* 2D/3D array support (current workaround is to use array of objects with array in property)
+* Use array module or numpy for faster arrays
+* Option to specify output data type ie: python int -> uint
+* Option for overriding python interpreter path
+* File path as script input